 Category C - Creative Economy: funding for developed artistic or creative projects to be realised or presented professionally in partnership agreements.
 The application will provide evidence of a matched funding strategy.

 The Creative Sparks Fund is a partnership between the Queensland Government and Brisbane City Council to support local arts and culture in Brisbane.

 Funding round dates

-Applications for this grant will open on Monday 5 November 2018 and will close at midnight on Tuesday 29 January 2019.
+Applications for this grant are now open and will close at midnight on Tuesday 29 January 2019.